 While the programme has held the same goals and ideals from the start, we're constantly looking for ways to help it grow and reach as many people as possible.
 For example, in 2015 we launched the Schools Residencies progamme, offering schools the chance to work with an author for a year on one project.

 In 2019, we revamped the author directory to include more details of author work and links to websites and we're always looking for ways to expand Live Literature where we can.
-For example, the introduction of our ASN School Residencies has grown into our Sensory Storytelling programme(this will open in a new window).
+For example, the introduction of our ASN School Residencies has grown into our Sensory Storytelling programme.

 We're also just about to run our first Live Literature Coffee Morning, where we'll provide a friendly space to chat and catch up as well as topics for discussion.